salahineo/contact-form/README.md

 - Set the `$mail->Password` (line: 39) to your google password for previous email
 - Set the `$mail->addAddress` (line: 46) to your google email, and your name.
 This email will be used to receive messages

 > In the `$mail->Username`, you should add a google email which allow the **Less Secure App Access**, otherwise the message will not be sent with this email.
-You can manage that from google email security settings
+You can manage this from google email security settings

 ### Technologies